THEA - Theatre

 General education fine arts course.
 Explores how contemporary drama reflects the issues and perspectives of different cultures and groups within America, including African-Americans, Asian-Americans, Hispanic-Americans, feminists, gays and lesbians.
 Examines how today's theatre portrays these groups, how it views their lives in this country and how it reflects their differences, fears, concerns and similarities.
 Focuses on issues arising because of diversity of culture, nationalities, race, gender, ethnicity, class, age, religion and politics.
 Course includes diversity content.

 THEA 395.
-Voice Acting (3).
+Voice Acting (2).

 Students learn the essentials of voice acting from technique to the business and profession.
 Topics include how to work with a microphone, recording, setting up a home studio and different types of script copy.
 In addition, the profession of voice acting is studied, specifically, booking work, invoicing jobs, marketing and voice reels.
+Prerequisite(s): THEA 243 and THEA 222 with a grade of C or better, or THEA 326 with a grade of C or better.

 THEA 451.
 Portfolio Review (1).